-Over the years many strategies have been proposed to compute the intergrid operator, and an exaustive review is beyond the scope of this work.
-According to \cite{de2007review,coniglio2019weighted} most of these strategies can be grouped into two categories.
-The first includes the \textit{collocation methods} (known also as \textit{node to segment} approaches in the contact community), which establish a linear relationships between the degrees of freedom of the slave side and the master side in a strong manner.
-Such relationships may derive from simple point-wise matching conditions or from more accurate projection/interpolation techniques, and must guarantee global conservation of physical quantities across the interface.
-Collocation methods are sub-optimal \cite{bernardi1993domain} and their accuracy strongly depend on the choice of the master and the slave sides.
-The present work focuses exclusively on the second category, called \textit{weighted residual method} in \cite{de2007review}, but best known as \textit{segment to segment} approaches.
-Here, the continuity at the interface is enforced in the weak form of the problem.
-The \textit{mortar method} \cite{bernardi1993domain,belgacem1997mortar} is arguably the most successful non conforming framework belonging to this family.
-In its most popular formulation \cite{belgacem1999mortar}, the weak continuity is imposed introducing a set of lagrange multiplier on the slave interface.
-We briefly recall the mortar framework applied to a general second order elliptic problem, as well as its discretized form using finite elements.
-For simplicity of exposition, we resort to some preliminary assumptions having no impact on the novel methodology proposed herein: \begin{itemize} \item Homogeneous Dirichlet and Neumann boundary conditions; \item Presence of only two subdomain sharing one common interface $\Gamma$.
-We thus exclude the presence of cross points appearing in more than one interfaces, whose treatment involves some technicalities \cite{puso2003mesh}. \end{itemize} Conversely, no assumptions are made on the geometry of the interface.
-Curved interfaces may generally yield to situations like in figure \ref{fig_geomNonConf}, where meshes are said to be \textit{geometrically non conforming}.
+Over the years many numerical strategies have been proposed to compute the inter-grid interpolation operator and an exhaustive review is beyond the scope of this work.
+Following \cite{de2007review,coniglio2019weighted}, most of these strategies can be grouped into two categories.
+The first one includes the \textit{collocation methods}, known also as \textit{node-to-segment} approaches within the contact mechanics community, which establish a linear relationship between the degrees of freedom of the slave side and the master side in a strong way.
+Such relationships may derive from simple point-wise matching conditions or from more accurate projection/interpolation techniques, and must guarantee the global conservation of physical quantities across the interface.
+Collocation methods are sub-optimal \cite{bernardi1993domain} and their accuracy strongly depends on the choice of the master and the slave sides.
+The second category, denoted \textit{weighted residual methods} \cite{de2007review} and also known as \textit{segment-to-segment} approaches \cite{puso2004mortar,de2021displacement}, includes the techniques where the continuity of quantities at the interface is enforced in a weak form.
+The \textit{mortar method} \cite{bernardi1993domain,belgacem1997mortar} is perhaps the most popular representative of this family, where continuity is prescribed by introducing a set of Lagrange multipliers on the slave interface \cite{belgacem1999mortar}.

+In this work, we focus on the mortar method applied to a general second-order elliptic differential problem discretized by finite elements.
+For the sake of simplicity and with no loss of generality for the scopes of the present discussion, we resort to the following preliminary assumptions: \begin{itemize} \item homogeneous global boundary conditions; \item a common interface $\Gamma$ is shared by two domains only. \end{itemize} With the second hypothesis, we exclude the presence of cross points appearing in more than two interfaces, whose treatment involves some technicalities \cite{puso2003mesh}.
+Conversely, no assumptions are made on the geometry of the interface.
+Curved interfaces may generally lead to situations like the one shown in Figure \ref{fig_geomNonConf}, where the grids are said to be \textit{geometrically non-conforming}.